 Volunteers are the foundation of our chapter’s success.
 Throughout their three-year journey with Minds Matter, our students receive not only rigorous academic preparation but also meaningful mentorship support to further help them develop college readiness mindset and professional skills for young adulthood.

-Our mentor volunteers come from all walks of life.
+come from all walks of life.
 They are early- and mid-career professionals, who are inspired by our mission and are driven by the desire to give back to the Cleveland community, working together to bring out the best versions of our students despite their vastly different upbringings.

 At Minds Matter Cleveland, we believe that mentorship should be celebrated beyond National Mentoring Month.
 This is why we’re thrilled to kick off the Senior Mentor Series, where we invite you to get to know our senior mentors and learn more of their untold stories.
 Today, let’s meet Chris Sledzik!